Dysautonomia Service Dogs

 ▢ Proprioception awareness

-▢ Reorient to the here & now (lick, pets)
+▢ Reorient to the here & now (licking, gentle pets)

 ▢ Retrieve emergency medication/water

-▢ Retrieve medical equipment, mobility aid (wheelchair, cane, walker, grabber, etc)
+▢ Retrieve medical equipment/mobility aids (wheelchair, cane, walker, grabber, etc)

 ▢ Stay with until help arrives